-2. Potty Train in a Weekend.
+- Potty Train in a Weekend Book.

 By Sunday your child will be potty trained.
 I wrote every step out to make it a no-brainer.
-It has been on the best-seller list and is now available as an ebook, print book or audio book. 🙂
+It has been on the best-seller list and is now available as an ebook, print book, or audiobook. 🙂

-3. Prepare ahead of time.
+- Prepare ahead of time.

-4. Big kid underwear.
+- Big kid underwear.

 I took our kids to the store to pick out the big kid underwear that they would use after we finished the weekend.
-I suggest these training underwear for a few weeks, too, just in case an accident would happen (less cleanup for you).They were perfect for us because we are always on the go with four kids and sometimes I just couldn’t get the a bathroom quick enough (usually after the training, the “accidents” will just be more of a dribble, so these underwear were enough to make it not go through to their pants)!
+I suggest these training underwear for a few weeks, too, just in case an accident would happen (less cleanup for you).They were perfect for us because we are always on the go with four kids and sometimes I just couldn’t get to the bathroom quick enough (usually after the training, the “accidents” will just be more of a dribble, so these underwear were enough to make it not go through to their pants)!

-5. Talk about it.
+- Talk about it.

-6. Show them.
+- Show them.

-7. Stock up on juice.
+- Stock up on fruit juice.

-I don’t normally give our kids juice, but when we were potty training, I pushed liquids just a little more, to give them more opportunities to go to the bathroom.
-I did this with juice, because it was such a treat!
+I don’t normally give our kids juice, but when we were potty training I pushed liquids just a little more to give them more opportunities to go to the bathroom.
+I did this with juice because it was such a treat!

-8. Start showing your child how big kids wear underwear.
+- Start showing your child how big kids wear underwear.

 Talk about their cousins, big siblings or even parents.
 Now talk about babies and how babies wear diapers, but big kids do not.

-9. Be OK with imperfection.
+- Be OK with imperfection.

 I feel like I need to point out that perfection is never going to happen.
 Children will have accidents for the next few years.
 Even older children have accidents.
 This is simply that… an accident.
 Don’t lose your patience, just talk about it and move on.

-10. Choose a time when you can stay home.
+- Choose a time when you can stay home.

 This will make potty training so much easier.
 In Potty Train in a Weekend, we talk about how to use your time at home to potty train (but there is also a chapter on potty training on the go, so if you have to go out, be sure to read that one first).